API beta

 • The method used is GET

-• The authorization header is required in the following format: "Authorization: Bearer <your token>"
+• The authorization header is required in the following format: "Authorization: Bearer <your_token>"

 Parameters